mgelbart/magnum-opiate/README.md

 The Magnum Opiate: a story of mystery, and intriguing.
 =================

-This book is dedicated to my readers.
+This book is dedicated to its readers.
 You know who you are.

 ------------

-_Disclaimer: this story is not in a relationship with any actual person, living or dead._
+_Disclaimer: this story is not in a relationship with any actual person, living or dead.
+It's complicated._

 ------------